-- Hi, I'm Curt Frye.
-Welcome to up and running with VBA in Excel.
-If you need to manipulate data and want to go beyond what the Macros feature offers, then this course is for you.
-I'll show you how to create custom macros and enhance the power of Microsoft Excel.
-I'll begin by introducing the visual basic for applications programming language.
-Then, using that language as a base, I'll demonstrate how to create sub routines and functions to hold your code.
-I'll also show you how to discover more information about the Excel programming environment from within the visual basic editor.
+- [Voiceover] Hi, I'm Curt Frye.
+Welcome to Up and Running with VBA in Excel.
+If you need to manipulate data, and want to go beyond what the macros feature offers, then this course is for you.
+I'll show you how to create custom macros, and enhance the power of Microsoft Excel.
+I'll begin by introducing the Visual Basic for applications programming language.
+Then, using that language as a base, I'll demonstrate how to create subroutines and functions to hold your code.
+I'll also show you how to discover more information about the Excel programming environment from within the Visual Basic editor.

 In short, I'll show you how to build custom solutions using Excel's robust programming capabilities.
 Let's get started with Up and Running with VBA in Excel.